 So the real Gold Rush didn’t get going until war broke out because people kept sneaking in.
 And then in late 1875 or early 1876, gold was found in Deadwood Gulch and the word got out.
 Apparently, the find was enough bigger than what was being mined in Custer City and vicinity that most of the camps in the Southern Hills were virtually depopulated overnight.

 Like Custer City, Deadwood was NOT a “lawless town.”
-Before mining seriously got underway at most locations in the Black Hills, a Mining District was established in accordance with the Mining Act of 1872, and town and county governments were organized voluntarily – not chartered by the territorial government (which was in Bismarck at the time).
+As mining seriously got underway at most locations in the Black Hills, Mining Districts were established in accordance with the Mining Act of 1872, and town and county governments were organized voluntarily – not chartered by the territorial government (which was in Yankton at the time and in Bismarck after 1883).
 Officials were elected, including sheriffs, and appointed by town or district boards (marshals and the like).
 Volunteer firefighting companies and other organizations were established.
-Schools and churches were organized and buildings built.
+Schools and churches were organized and buildings built, roads and streets built and maintained.

 Were the Black Hills lawless?